The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 Put an end to place value misconceptions

-One of the things you’ll hear time and again in discussions about the place value system is this:
+You’ll likely hear time and again in discussions about the place value system is this:

 “To multiply a number by 10 you just need to add a 0 to the end of a number.”

 Sound familiar?
 It is of course a complete myth!
-Whether it’s a previous teacher or a parent who’s taught this, it’s really tricky to move students on from believing this.
+Whether it’s a previous teacher or a parent who’s taught this, it’s tricky to move students on from believing this.
 Because it does sometimes work.
 If you multiply 29 x 10 adding a zero gives you the right answer of 290.

 While base ten blocks and other math resources can be useful for understanding place value for different numbers in isolation or for addition and subtraction, more complex operations need something else.